thenghiabk/SPRING2025.1649A.CO1104/src/L01_LinkedListADT/CodeExplanation.md

 This section defines a private inner class `Node` to represent a node in the linked list.
 Each node has two fields: `element` to store the actual element, and `next` to point to the next node in the list.
 The `Node` class has a constructor to initialize the `element` field and set the `next` field to `null`.

-This concludes the explanation of the `LinkedListADT` class.
-The class provides a basic implementation of a singly-linked list with methods for adding, removing, and accessing elements, as well as checking the size and emptiness of the list.
-The `Node` class is used to represent individual nodes in the linked list.